yuriok/QGrain_Docs/source/tutorials/install.md

 sudo apt install python3-pip
 ```

-In addition, you can download the codes from our Github [repository](https://github.com/yuriok/QGrain/).
+In addition, you can download the codes from our GitHub [repository](https://github.com/yuriok/QGrain/).

 You can clone the repository by running the following command if you have `git` installed.